FN Browning Model 1910, Buy FN Browning, FN Browning for sale, Buy FN Browning Model 1910

 FN Browning Model 1910, The FN Browning 1910 is a single shot auto loading shotgun that was developed by the famous firearms company FN Herstal located in Belgium.
 Its name indicates the year of its entry into service.
 This design features a unique tubular magazine located underneath its barrel, which has a flip release to make loading as seamless as possible and a weaver aperture site for precise shooting.

 This is a beautiful post-WWII FN-Browning Model of 1910.
-This pistol is Belgian made, and proofed on the slide and grip frame.
-Light handling wear evident throughout, although pronounced. wear on rear of slide and frame.
+This pistol is Belgian-made and proofed on the slide and grip frame.
+Light handling wear is evident throughout, although pronounced. wear on the rear of the slide and frame.
 Safety toggle, and heel magazine release functioning properly.
 Includes one magazine that holds 6 rounds.
-SN is 620972 and matching throughout.
+SN is 620972 and matches throughout.
 Comes with one magazine.
-Slide is marked (in English) “BROWNING ARMS COMPANY St Louis Mo & Montreal P.Q.
+The slide is marked (in English) “BROWNING ARMS COMPANY St Louis Mo & Montreal P.Q.
 MADE IN BELGIUM.”

 Manufacturer: FN Browning – Belgium

 Tag Number: 18

 Calibre: .380 ACP

 Barrel Length: 3.25 Inches

 Metal Finish Condition: Good.
 The factory finish is a beautiful deep blue.
 There is wear down to the base metal on the rear of the slide and frame.
 The safety toggle shows modest wear as well.